-If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
-This independent panel member is likely to be an experienced governor/trustee from another school outside of The Chelmsford Learning Partnership.
-The other 2 panel members will be Trustees from the Chelmsford Learning Partnership.
-This is the final stage of the complaints procedure.
+If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint, with at least one panel member being a trustee of CLP.

+The other two panel members will be made up from Governors of the school (as long as they have had no prior involvement in the complaint), governors from another school in the CLP trust, or trustees of The Chelmsford Learning Partnership.
+This is the final stage of the complaint's procedure.

-A request to escalate to Stage 3 must be made to the Clerk of the Board of Trustees, via the school office, within 5 school days of receipt of the Stage 2 response.
+A request to escalate to Stage 3 must be made to the Director of Governance of the Trust within 5 school days of receipt of the Stage 3 response.
+The complainant must clearly set out the grounds as to why they are not satisfied with the outcome at Stage 2 on the attached Stage 3 form template.